-The second point I want to make, and this is something I talk about quite often when I speak at live events, but have never heard to many people talk about.
+The second point I want to make, and this is something I talk about quite often when I speak at live events but have never heard too many people talk about.

 There is a good chance you are familiar with Gary Vee.
-If you are, what has his goal been since he was a immigrant kid from Russia?
+If you are, what has his goal been since he was an immigrant kid from Russia?

 If you are thinking, OWN THE NY JETS, you would be correct!

-We have many new entrprenuer’s who read this blog regularly.
+We have many new entrepreneurs who read this blog regularly.
 Many are flippers.
-They are flipping items on Amazon, Ebay, Posh Mart or wherever.
-Several have been able to leave their full time jobs and work for themselves as full time flippers.
+They are flipping items on Amazon, eBay, Posh Mart or wherever.
+Several have been able to leave their full-time jobs and work for themselves as full-time flippers.
 Many that I speak with are so thankful they are able to work for themselves and be their own boss that they feel they are “Living the Dream”.